 Autodesk’s Navisworks project review software provides a comprehensive view of integrated models to make communication and project planning easy among AEC professionals.
 Built for preconstruction, this software lets you examine BIM data, run clash detection, perform model simulation and animation, and more.

 Navisworks can be used with Prospect to bring 3D models into virtual reality (VR).
-The current Prospect + Navisworks beta plugin supports basic geometry and file structure export to be used alongside our existing Prospect features.
-This means you can flag elements, make annotations, section your model, and more.
-As we continue to develop this beta we plan to bring in more advanced BIM data into VR.
+The current Prospect + Navisworks beta plugin supports a geometry, file structure, and metadata export to be used alongside our existing Prospect features.
+This means you can flag elements, make annotations, section your model, view BIM data in VR, and more.

 Rhino, the world’s most versatile 3D modeler, handles complicated projects with ease.
-Rhino software is compatible with Prospect, so you can view your models in VR with the HTC Vive or Oculus Rift.
+Rhino software is compatible with Prospect, so you can view your models in VR with the HTC Vive, Oculus Rift, or Oculus Quest.
 Simply drag and drop Rhino files into the Prospect library or use the Rhino plugin to launch your VR walkthrough.
 Your VR experience will provide an accurate, true-to-scale preview of your project.
 As a result, you can make informed and fast decisions about your project.

 Grasshopper is a graphical algorithm editor that serves as a plug-in to Rhino modeling tools.
 It is easy to use and requires no knowledge of programming or scripting.
 Users can drag components onto the canvas to create 3D geometry with nearly perfect curvature for more realistic designs.

-Grasshopper can be used with Prospect, which brings your 3D models into virtual reality (VR) with the HTC Vive or Oculus Rift.
+Grasshopper can be used with Prospect, which brings your 3D models into virtual reality (VR) with the HTC Vive, Oculus Rift, or Oculus Quest.
 Grasshopper’s parametric geometry and data visualization adds to Prospect features such as true-to-scale modeling, easy annotating, and toggling between layers to highlight design options.

 OBJ files are compatible with Prospect and can be viewed in virtual reality.
 Users who build their models in 3DS Max, Maya, AutoCad 3D or Blender will often upload their files into Prospect as an OBJ file.
 This allows for easy integration into a seamless VR experience that will bring your model to life.
-You can view VR experiences in Prospect with the HTC Vive and Oculus Rift.
+You can view VR experiences in Prospect with the HTC Vive, Oculus Rift, or Oculus Quest.

 FBX is an asset exchange format that works with 3ds Max, Maya, MotionBuilder, and more, letting users integrate smoothly between modeling software.
-FBX files can be viewed in virtual reality using Prospect and an HTC Vive or Oculus Rift.
+FBX files can be viewed in virtual reality using Prospect, an HTC Vive, Oculus Rift, or Oculus Quest.